-We next investigate the performance of the CVA selection strategy given in Section \ref{sec:eng} by adopting the same data generating process with exchangeable correlation correlation structure.
-For the simulated dataset, we selected the number of component $G$ using the CVA criteria from the candidate $G\in \{2, 3, \ldots, 7\}$, noting that the true number of component is $3$.
+We next investigate the performance of the CVA selection strategy given in Section \ref{sec:eng} by adopting the same data generating process with an exchangeable correlation structure.
+For the simulated dataset, we selected the number of components $G$ using the CVA criteria from the candidate $G\in \{2, 3, \ldots, 7\}$, noting that the true number of components is $3$.
 We employed four working correlations, ID, EX, AR and US, to carry out the grouped GEE analysis for each $G$.
 Based on Monte Carlo replications, we obtained selection probabilities of each $G$, which are reported in Table \ref{tab:sel}.

 It is observed that the use of independent working correlations under significant correlations within the same individual does not necessarily provide satisfactory selection performance when the number of samples is limited.
-We can also see that the selection probabilities of the true number of components based on EX and US working correlations tend to be larger than those of using AR working correlation structure since the true correlation is EX.
-Moreover, when the sample sizes are large such as $(n,T)=(270,20)$, the adopted CVA strategy can select the true number of component with probability almost 1, which would be compatible with the selection consistency of the strategy.
+We can also see that the selection probabilities of the true number of components based on EX and US working correlations tend to be larger than those of using the AR working correlation structure since the true correlation is EX.
+Moreover, when the sample sizes are large, such as $(n, T)=(270,20)$, the adopted CVA strategy can select the true number of components with a probability of almost 1, which would be compatible with the selection consistency of the strategy.

-Finally, we compare the proposed grouped GEE method with the standard random effete models under situations where the subjects do not necessarily admit perfect grouping.
+Finally, we compare the proposed grouped GEE method with some existing methods under situations where the subjects do not necessarily admit perfect grouping.
 To this end, we considered the following underlying scenarios for the subject-specific regression coefficients: